Gilbert Colvin Primary School

 At Gilbert Colvin, our programme for RE follows the guidelines set out in the 'Agreed Syllabus for Religions Education 2021-26, LB Redbridge & Havering'.

 Moving on to Key Stage 1, we have dedicated 36 hours of teaching throughout the year, organised into one-hour blocks.
-This extended time allows for a more in-depth exploration of vaiours religious and worldview topics.
-The structured hour-long sesions enable pupils to delve into specific themes, engage in discussions, and participate in activities that promote a nuanced understanding of diverse perspectives.
+This extended time allows for a more in-depth exploration of various religious and worldview topics.
+The structured hour-long sessions enable pupils to delve into specific themes, engage in discussions, and participate in activities that promote a nuanced understanding of diverse perspectives.

 We help children develop their understanding of a range of religions and worldviews by:

-• Asking questions to deepen their understanding on religions and worldviews
+- Asking questions to deepen their understanding of religions and worldviews

 Impact

-The impact of our RE curriculum is carefuly monitored through a robust formative assessment process, ensuring that pupils' understanding and engagement and continuously evaluated.
-Teachers play a pivotal role in this process by employing high quality questioning techniques during lessons to guage pupils' comprehension, challenge their thinking, and encourage meaningful discussions about the diverse religious and worldview concepts covered in the curriculum.
+The impact of our RE curriculum is carefully monitored through a robust formative assessment process, ensuring that pupils' understanding and engagement is continuously evaluated.
+Teachers play a pivotal role in this process by employing high quality questioning techniques during lessons to gauge pupils' comprehension, challenge their thinking, and encourage meaningful discussions about the diverse religious and worldview concepts covered in the curriculum.

 Teacher observations focus not only on individual contributions but also on collaborative efforts within group activities.
 This provides insights into how well pupils are able to articulate their thoughts, engage with peers, and develop a shared understanding of the topics being explored.